Trusted information for families

 When does tongue tie need treatment?

-Severe tongue tie can affect a baby's latch when breastfeeding.
-This can cause nipple pain, though it is worth noting that there are many other causes of nipple pain, most commonly incorrect positioning/latching.
-In rare cases, tongue tie can cause speech difficulties later in childhood.
+Severe tongue tie can affect a baby's latch when breastfeeding, causing nipple pain — though many other factors can also cause nipple pain, most commonly incorrect positioning.
+In rare cases, tongue tie can affect speech later in childhood.

-Severe cases of tongue tie can be managed by cutting the restrictive tissue (frenotomy).
-This procedure should only be considered after a careful assessment of latching by an experienced health professional.
+Severe cases can be managed by cutting the restrictive tissue (frenotomy).
+This procedure should only be considered after careful assessment by an experienced health professional.